 Testing with complaints

 It’s important to get tested if you are experiencing any of the key indicating symptoms of coronavirus.

 Generally, you can get tested if your complaints include:

 - a stuffy nose

 - a runny nose

 - a cough

 - sudden loss of smell or taste.

-Where it gets a bit murky is that many of these symptoms are common, regardless of whether the virus is present.
+Many of these symptoms may seem common, regardless of whether the virus is present.
 After all, people had been bothered by sore throats and sneezing long before coronavirus existed.
-This is why it’s wise to check-in first with your doctor.
-They will help you determine whether your symptoms are cause for concern, or perhaps just a bit of paracetamol.
+However, it’s better to get tested and know for sure, then ignore it and risk spreading it to your friends and family.
 Testing appointments can be made at https://coronatest.nl/.